huckiyang/Voice2Series-Reprogramming/README.md

 - 1. Tips for tuning the model?

 I would recommend using different label mapping numbers for training.
 For instance, you could use `--mapping 7` for `ECG 5000` dataset.
 The dropout rate is also an important hyperparameter for tuning the testing loss.
-You could use a range between `0.2` to `0.5` in this [line](https://github.com/huckiyang/Voice2Series-Reprogramming/blob/main/ts_model.py#L72).
+You could use a range between `0.2` to `0.5` with `--dr 4` for `0.4`.

 - 2. Masking the target sequence is important?